bfetter1234/Mars-Sim-Alpha/README.md

 > Note 2 : if you double-click the jar file to start mars-sim and nothing shows up, it's possible that an instance of a JVM be created but it fails to load MainScene.
 In Windows OS, you may hit Ctrl+ESC to bring up the Task Manager and scroll down to see any "orphaned" instances of `Java(TM) Platform SE binary` running in the background.
 Be sure you clear them off the memory by right-clicking on it and choosing `End Task`.

-## How to contribute
-We welcome anyone to contribute to mars-sim in terms of ideas, concepts and coding.
-If you would like to contribute to coding, see this [wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment) for developers.
-Also, we will answer your questions in our [Gitter chatroom](https://gitter.im/mokun/mars-sim).

 ## Official Codebase